Karl Mark Giddings Jailed for Brutal Attacks on Vulnerable Women

-Karl Mark Giddings of no fixed address, was sentenced to nine years’ imprisonment and a further five years’ on licence at Southwark Crown Court on Friday, 24 November.
+Karl Mark Giddings, a homeless man with no fixed address, has been sentenced to nine years in prison plus five more on licence.
+The sentence was handed down at Southwark Crown Court on Friday, 24 November.

-He previously pleaded guilty to two counts of assault occasioning grievous bodily harm with intent at the same court on Tuesday, 8 August.
+Giddings had already pleaded guilty to two counts of assault causing grievous bodily harm with intent at the same court on 8 August.

-On Friday, 10 February Giddings was apprehended in a communal area of a block of flats in Alfred Road, Kensington and Chelsea.
+Following the second attack, police launched a swift and thorough manhunt, coordinating with other forces to track Giddings down.
+On 10 February, officers caught him in a communal area of a block of flats on Alfred Road, Kensington and Chelsea.

-Both victim-survivors were supported by specialist officers throughout the investigation and the criminal justice process.
+Both women were supported by specialist officers throughout the investigation and criminal process.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.